RazorBest/rsa_break_from_d/README.md

 ```

 Which means that $a$ is a square root of 1.
 This refers to the known quadratic
 residuosity problem.
-The theory says that for a prime p, the equation
+The theory says that for a prime $p$, the equation
 $a^2 \equiv x \ (\text{mod } p)$ has either 0 or 2 solutions in $a$.
 Particularly, $a^2 \equiv 1 \ (\text{mod } p)$ has the solutions $a \equiv 1 \ (\text{mod } p)$ and $a \equiv -1 \ (\text{mod } p)$.

 But our modulus is not prime.
 It's a product of primes.
 However, equations